HTTPS component

 7. Save the file webproxy.toml and run the component.

-# Starting the component on Windows OS
+# Launching the component on Windows

-# Starting the component on Linux OS
+# Launching the component on Linux